-- Both mitosis and meiosis takes place in the cell nuclei which can be observed under a microscope
+- Both mitosis and meiosis take place in the cell nuclei, which can be observed under a microscope.

-- Mitosis and meiosis, both involve cell division
+- Both mitosis and meiosis involve cell division.

 - Both the processes occur in the M-phase of the cell cycle.
-In both cycles, the typical stages are metaphase, anaphase, telophase and prophase
+In both cycles, the typical stages are prophase, metaphase, anaphase and telophase.

-- In both the cycles, synthesis of DNA takes place
+- In both cycles, synthesis of DNA takes place.

 Frequently Asked Questions

 3. List out the difference between mitosis and meiosis,

 The difference between mitosis and meiosis are as follows: